Does Your House Have Aluminum Wiring

 - Complete Replacement with Copper Cable.
 Replacement of the aluminum branch circuit conductors with copper wire eliminates the primary cause of the potential hazards, the aluminum wire itself.

 3. Acceptable Alternative Repair Method.
-CPSC staff recognizes that copper replacement may be cost prohibitive ant the COPALUM repair may be unavailable in a locality.
-Based upon an evaluation that was, in part, CPSC supported, consumers are advised that if the COPALUM repair is not available, the AlumiConn connector may be considered the next best alternative for a permanent repair.
+CPSC staff recognizes that copper replacement may be cost prohibitive and the COPALUM repair may be unavailable in a locality.
+Based upon an evaluation that was supported by the CPSC, the AlumiConn connector may be considered the next best alternative for a permanent repair.
+If the COPALUM repair is not available,

 Most of all, it is important to remember safety is always our most important goal.
 This is not a “Home Owner” or “Handyman” repair, aluminum wiring repair should be left to experienced and qualified electricians with special tools and training.